All cases are anonymised.

 Case Study 1: Resolving a highly emotive situation in which a senior member of school staff had accidentally sent a derogatory email about a pupil’s mother to the mother herself following the mother seeking support for her daughter.
 Mother who has a long term health condition assisted to raise her wishes and feelings through to a satisfactory outcome.

 Case Study 2: Employing a sensitive approach to rebuild the trust and relationship between a parent and school regarding a child with a very a complex and challenging presentation of Autism.
 Both school and parent now have a highly effective working relationship which in turn is generating more support for the child.

-Case Study 1: Reducing of a formal written warning to a verbal warning for a vulnerable employee within the care sector.
+Case Study 1: Reduction of a formal written warning to a verbal warning for a vulnerable employee within the care sector.
 Achieved via working with the client in order to ensure that her voice was heard and improper use of the disciplinary process and GDPR were raised.
 Client also received an apology and felt able to continue the employment.

 Private Family Law